Morgan Stanley Direct Lending (NYSE:MSDL) Shares Gap Up to $23.21

-Morgan Stanley Direct Lending (NYSE:MSDL – Get Free Report) gapped up prior to trading on Tuesday .
+Morgan Stanley Direct Lending (NYSE:MSDL – Get Free Report) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $23.21, but opened at $23.68.
-Morgan Stanley Direct Lending shares last traded at $23.27, with a volume of 7,237 shares trading hands.
+Morgan Stanley Direct Lending shares last traded at $23.27, with a volume of 7,237 shares.

-A number of analysts recently weighed in on the stock.
-Royal Bank of Canada upped their price target on shares of Morgan Stanley Direct Lending from $21.00 to $23.00 and gave the stock an “outperform” rating in a research report on Thursday, May 23rd.
-JPMorgan Chase & Co. lifted their price objective on shares of Morgan Stanley Direct Lending from $20.50 to $21.00 and gave the company a “neutral” rating in a research note on Friday, April 12th.
-Raymond James lowered shares of Morgan Stanley Direct Lending from an “outperform” rating to a “market perform” rating in a report on Monday, May 13th.
-Finally, Wells Fargo & Company cut their price objective on shares of Morgan Stanley Direct Lending from $22.00 to $21.00 and set an “equal weight” rating on the stock in a report on Tuesday, May 14th.
-Four equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus price target of $21.92.
+Several brokerages have recently weighed in on MSDL.
+JPMorgan Chase & Co. boosted their price target on shares of Morgan Stanley Direct Lending from $20.50 to $21.00 and gave the company a “neutral” rating in a research report on Friday, April 12th.
+Royal Bank of Canada increased their price target on shares of Morgan Stanley Direct Lending from $21.00 to $23.00 and gave the company an “outperform” rating in a research note on Thursday, May 23rd.
+Raymond James lowered shares of Morgan Stanley Direct Lending from an “outperform” rating to a “market perform” rating in a research report on Monday, May 13th.
+Finally, Wells Fargo & Company decreased their price target on Morgan Stanley Direct Lending from $22.00 to $21.00 and set an “equal weight” rating on the stock in a research note on Tuesday, May 14th.
+Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $21.92.

-Morgan Stanley Direct Lending (NYSE:MSDL – Get Free Report) last issued its earnings results on Thursday, May 9th.
-The company reported $0.63 EPS for the quarter, hitting the consensus estimate of $0.63.
+Morgan Stanley Direct Lending (NYSE:MSDL – Get Free Report) last posted its quarterly earnings data on Thursday, May 9th.
+The company reported $0.63 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.63.
 Morgan Stanley Direct Lending had a return on equity of 12.87% and a net margin of 62.34%.
-The company had revenue of $99.10 million during the quarter, compared to analyst estimates of $98.65 million.
-On average, equities analysts anticipate that Morgan Stanley Direct Lending will post 2.52 EPS for the current year.
+The firm had revenue of $99.10 million for the quarter, compared to the consensus estimate of $98.65 million.
+As a group, equities analysts predict that Morgan Stanley Direct Lending will post 2.52 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, July 25th.
-Shareholders of record on Friday, June 28th will be issued a dividend of $0.50 per share.
-The ex-dividend date is Friday, June 28th.
-This represents a $2.00 dividend on an annualized basis and a dividend yield of 8.62%.
-Morgan Stanley Direct Lending’s dividend payout ratio (DPR) is 64.52%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, July 25th.
+Stockholders of record on Friday, June 28th will be given a dividend of $0.50 per share.
+The ex-dividend date of this dividend is Friday, June 28th.
+This represents a $2.00 annualized dividend and a dividend yield of 8.62%.
+Morgan Stanley Direct Lending’s dividend payout ratio is presently 64.52%.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Capstone Investment Advisors LLC bought a new stake in shares of Morgan Stanley Direct Lending in the 1st quarter worth approximately $646,000.
-Virtu Financial LLC bought a new position in shares of Morgan Stanley Direct Lending during the first quarter worth about $223,000.
-Quadrature Capital Ltd acquired a new stake in shares of Morgan Stanley Direct Lending in the 1st quarter worth about $223,000.
-Cliffwater LLC bought a new stake in Morgan Stanley Direct Lending in the 1st quarter valued at about $47,035,000.
-Finally, Van ECK Associates Corp acquired a new position in Morgan Stanley Direct Lending during the 1st quarter valued at about $32,973,000.
+Institutional investors have recently made changes to their positions in the business.
+Virtu Financial LLC purchased a new position in Morgan Stanley Direct Lending in the 1st quarter valued at approximately $223,000.
+Quadrature Capital Ltd acquired a new stake in shares of Morgan Stanley Direct Lending in the first quarter valued at $223,000.
+Capstone Investment Advisors LLC purchased a new position in Morgan Stanley Direct Lending in the first quarter valued at $646,000.
+Van ECK Associates Corp acquired a new position in Morgan Stanley Direct Lending during the 1st quarter worth $32,973,000.
+Finally, Cliffwater LLC acquired a new position in Morgan Stanley Direct Lending during the 1st quarter worth $47,035,000.

 Morgan Stanley Direct Lending Fund is a business development company.
 It is a non-diversified, externally managed specialty finance company focused on lending to middle-market companies.
 Morgan Stanley Direct Lending Fund is based in NEW YORK.